AndreaFalanti/popnas/README.md

 - **classes_count**: classes present in the dataset.
 If using a Keras dataset, this value can be inferred automatically.
 - **batch_size**: defines the batch size dimension of the dataset.
 - **inference_batch_size**: defines the batch size dimension for benchmarking the inference time of a network.
-- **validation_size**: fraction of the total samples to use for validation set, e.g. _0.1_ value means that 10% of the training samples will be reserved for the validation dataset.
-Can be _null_ for TFDS dataset which have already a separated validation set, for using it instead of partitioning the training set.
+- **validation_size**: fraction of the total samples to use for the validation set, e.g. _0.1_ value means that 10% of the training samples will be reserved for the validation dataset.
+Can be _null_ for TFDS dataset which have a separated validation set, for using it instead of partitioning the training set.
 - **cache**: if _true_, the dataset will be cached in memory, increasing the training performance.
   Strongly advised for small datasets.